Sanket5358/Project3_SocketCAN_DBC/README.md

 vcan0

-Virtual CAN allows CAN applications to be tested without physical CAN hardware.
+Virtual CAN allows CAN applications to be tested without physical CAN hardware.17.
+Creating vcan0

-17. Setting Up vcan0
+Load the required kernel modules:

 sudo modprobe can
 sudo modprobe vcan

+Create the virtual CAN interface:

-sudo ip link add dev vcan0 type vcan sudo ip link set up vcan0
+sudo ip link add dev vcan0 type vcan

+Bring it up:

+sudo ip link set up vcan0

 Check the interface:

-ip link show vcan0
+ip link show vcan018.
+CAN Transmitter
-18. CAN Transmitter

 The CAN transmitter is implemented in: